Insights & Updates

 When taking the survey, it presents a single question at a time in a clear and concise way.
 Despite the length of the survey, it never once feels overwhelming, especially with the incentive being at the forefront of one’s mind.

-By this survey formula, Tattle has been able to obtain over 8.6 billion data points in the last three years.
+By this survey formula, Tattle has been able to obtain tens of millions of actionable surveys each year for partners.

 With 50+ data points on virtually every measurable operational category, the guesswork is eliminated almost entirely.